wichtounet/wichtounet.github.io/posts/2014/08/a-mutt-journey-search-mails-with-notmuch.rst

 Another feature of notmuch is its ability to tag mails.
 It automatically tags new mails and deleted mails.
-But you can also explicitely tag messages by using :code:`notmuch tag`.
+But you can also explicitely tag messages by using `notmuch tag`.
 For instance, to tag all messages from the notmuch mailing
 list:

 .. code::